cesta-online/article-quarto-template/README.md

 - Activate the virtual environment using `source .venv/bin/activate` (Linux) or `.\.venv\Scripts\Activate` (Windows)
 - Install the required packages using `pip install -r requirements.txt`
 - Preview the template using `quarto preview`
+- Render the updated website using `quarto render`